Maxim-Kolmogorov/cordova-plugin-push-notifications/README.md

 # Cordova Push Notification plugin

 Simple plugin of Cordova for Push Notification in iOS and Android.
 You will be able to receive a device token using Google services (Firebase Cloud Messages) and Apple (Apple Push Notification) to send push notifications.
+ - Updated for Cordova 12
+ - Android TargetSDK 33

 # Install